|

 modern Scouting; during their weekly or twice-weekly sessions, Scouts

-and Guides also still learn about participation and tolerance; they may
+and Guides also still learn about participation, independence and

 such as first aid, or how to use a computer.
 In most Scout and Guide